Tracing

 Option: --thread_id, --tid

-Prefix trace messages with the a thread id number.
+Prefix trace messages with the the thread number.
 This is the Linux thread id.

 Other Debug Options